SecurityAura/DE-TH-Aura/Defender for Endpoint/ExternalData - Cert Central, CertReport.md

     | distinct Signer, CertificateSerialNumber
     | join CertReport on $left.Signer == $right.CRSigner
     | extend CertSerialMatchesCertReport = iif( CertificateSerialNumber == CRSerial, "TRUE", "FALSE")
-    // If you only want to match on Signer name, which is more suited for hunting potential new certificate rather than detecting files with known Signers in Cert Central, change the value to FALSE.
+    // If you only want to match on Signer name, which is more suited for hunting potential new certificate rather than detecting files with known Signers in The Cert Graveyard, change the value to FALSE.
     | where CertSerialMatchesCertReport == "TRUE"
     | distinct Signer);
 let Hashes = materialize (